Detection Is Cheap, Routing Is Learned: Why Refusal-Based Alignment Evaluation Fails

-\begin{itemize} \tightlist \item Demonstrate the routing framework in a second behavioral-policy domain (safety, bias, or content moderation) with full held-out generalization, intervention, and failure-mode analysis. \item Apply path patching or causal tracing to move from direction-level to circuit-level evidence for routing. \item Test whether the 60-90 pair threshold for stable direction estimation generalizes beyond the safety domain. \item Investigate routing stability across contexts and distributions: if routing operates as a conditional policy layer, its behavior may depend on contextual features of the prompt, and understanding when routing decisions remain stable vs.~shift under variation is important for both interpretability and alignment evaluation. \end{itemize}
+\textbf{A concrete agenda for future work.} Several directions follow naturally from the present results.
+The most important is to demonstrate the routing framework in a second behavioral-policy domain — safety, bias, or content moderation — with full held-out generalization, intervention, and failure-mode analysis.
+A second priority is moving from direction-level to circuit-level evidence for routing, which path patching or causal tracing could provide.
+We also need to test whether the 60-90 pair threshold for stable direction estimation generalizes beyond the safety domain.
+Finally, routing stability across contexts and distributions deserves investigation: if routing operates as a conditional policy layer, its behavior may depend on contextual features of the prompt, and understanding when routing decisions remain stable versus shift under variation matters for both interpretability and alignment evaluation.

 \textbf{The productive direction for alignment research is not cataloging what models represent.
 It is understanding how they bind representation to action.} The binding is where safety, censorship, and content policy actually live inside transformers.
 It is learned, fragile, lab-specific, and in the newest models, invisible to the tools most commonly used to detect it.
 Building evaluation methods that can see through that invisibility is the next step.